 Originally started in 2017, the FEMB Sustainability Standard has gained practical experience and users in the European market.
-The growing importance of circular economy aspects, changed legislation and user requests are the main contributors to several change proposals in the Standard that is due for revision.
+The growing importance of circular economy aspects, changed legislation and user requests are the main contributors to some changes in the Standard that are now included in the version 2023.

 The standard still consists of eight sections, but some content has been moved: Air emissions are now in the section "Energy and atmosphere", hazardous waste is in the "Material" section together with the other criteria for waste management.